Postgraduate

 Career Pathways

-Many students who choose this program are likely to do so to achieve the necessary osteological/forensic knowledge to apply for PhD study upon course completion.
-Others are seeking employment in mainstream forensics.
-To that end, graduates of this course may find employment opportunities as a forensic scientist generally (or anthropologist specifically) in both the public and private sector, including areas such as the forensic science industry, science-based industries, teaching, government agencies, state and federal police, ASIO, correctional services; and community services.
+As a graduate, you'll have a range of employment options.
+You could pursue a career as a forensic scientist in general, or an anthropologist specifically, in both public and private sectors.
+Opportunities might include working in forensic science industries, other science-based fields, teaching, or with government agencies, state and federal police, ASIO, correctional services, and community services.
 Other possible career options include working as a freelance forensic anthropologist, or employment with a private forensic company, a national institution, or the United Nations.

-Many students who choose this program are likely to do so to achieve the necessary osteological/forensic knowledge to apply for PhD study upon course completion.
-Others are seeking employment in mainstream forensics.
-To that end, graduates of this course may find employment opportunities as a forensic scientist generally (or anthropologist specifically) in both the public and private sector, including areas such as the forensic science industry, science-based industries, teaching, government agencies, state and federal police, ASIO, correctional services; and community services.
+As a graduate, you'll have a range of employment options.
+You could pursue a career as a forensic scientist in general, or an anthropologist specifically, in both public and private sectors.
+Opportunities might include working in forensic science industries, other science-based fields, teaching, or with government agencies, state and federal police, ASIO, correctional services, and community services.
 Other possible career options include working as a freelance forensic anthropologist, or employment with a private forensic company, a national institution, or the United Nations.

 Further Study